jhultman/vision3d/readme.md

 See [install.md](install.md) and please ask if you have any questions.
 I will supply a Docker build soon.

 ## Citing
-If you use this work in your research, please consider citing:
+If you find this work helpful in your research, please consider starring this repo and citing:

 ```
 @article{pvrcnnpytorch,